 Query Letter Length Chart

 We’ll get to that study in just a moment.
-Since that study didn’t report directly on the ideal length of a query letter, I did my own basic study.
-I wanted to make sure my stats correlated with popular advice and the bigger study from Carissa (spoiler: they did).
+Since that data didn’t report directly on the ideal length of a query letter, I did my own basic study.
+I wanted to make sure my stats correlated with popular advice and the overall query letter study from Carissa (spoiler: they did).

-Here is the chart with my quick stat results:
+Here is a chart with my quick stat results for query letter length:

 |Total Word Count||Intro\Book Details||Pitch||Bio|